 Bruges City Centre – Where to stay in Bruges for first timers

-The most popular area for visitors to Bruges is the city center, sometimes referred to as “in the Ring” because of the Ring Road circling the area.
+The most popular spot for tourists in Bruges is the City Centre, sometimes referred to as “in the Ring” because of the Ring Road circling the area.

 Best places to stay in Bruges City Centre